jaxdem#

 Concrete writers receive per-frame NumPy arrays; leaves in System are sliced/broadcast consistently with the current frame/batch.

-writers: List[str]#
+writers: list[str]#

 A list of strings specifying which registered VTKBaseWriter subclasses should be used for writing.
 If None, all available VTKBaseWriter subclasses will be used.